yetulaxman/ContainersHPC2023/_hands-on/rstudio_puhti.md

 #### How to install an R package on Puhti

 You can now stop running rstudio on interactive node (control + c) and follow the instructions for installing an R package.
-Please note that your own package installations have to be R-version specific and should be installed on `/projappl` directory of your project.
+Please note that your own package installations have to be specific to R-version and should be installed on `/projappl` directory of your project.

 Create a folder for installing R packages in `/projappl` (open a login node shell in the [Puhti web interface](https://www.puhti.csc.fi/) or log in to Puhti with SSH):